Topological Structure Learning Should Be A Research Priority for LLM-Based Multi-Agent Systems: Positions

-While LLM-based single-agent systems have obtained notable success on a wide range of tasks, complicated problems can exceed the capabilities of a single model.
+LLM-based single-agent systems excel on a wide range of tasks, but can struggle with long-horizon, tool-intensive, or multi-step problems.
 This motivates the development of MASs, where multiple LLM-based agents collaborate through natural language communication to constructively divide roles, specialize functions, and jointly solve tasks.
 To support such collaboration, we define an LLM-based MAS as a set of autonomous agents instantiated from LLMs, denoted as $\hat{\mathcal{A}} = \{a_1, ..., a_i\} \subseteq \mathcal{A}$.
 Each agent $a_i \in \mathcal{A}$ is assigned a specific role, such as planner, coder, or verifier, and interacts with other agents to collectively solve tasks. \Cref{sec-append-notation} shows our notations.

 In practice, MASs adopt various structural topologies, such as chains, stars, trees, or densely connected graphs, each encoding different reasoning workflows and communication costs.
 For instance, chain structures enable step-by-step refinement (\eg MetaGPT~\citep{hong2023metagpt}), while tree structures support hierarchical planning (\eg AutoGen~\cite{wu2023autogen}).
 Star topologies simplify control via centralized agents (\eg CAMEL~\citep{li2023camel}), and fully connected graphs maximize information sharing (\eg GPTSwarm~\citep{zhuge2024gptswarm}).
 Each structure presents distinct trade-offs in coordination efficiency, scalability, and reasoning capability, and is inherently better suited to different tasks depending on its specific communication patterns and collaborative requirements.
 Formally, we model the collaboration structure as a directed graph $\mathcal{G} = (\mathcal{A}, \mathcal{E})$, where $\mathcal{E} \subseteq \mathcal{A} \times \mathcal{A}$ represents the communication links.
 At each round $t$, agent $a_i$ receives messages from its in-neighbors and generates an updated response $R_i^{(t)} = a_i(P_{\text{sys}}, P_{\text{user}}^{(t)})$, where $P_{\textit{sys}}$, $P_{\text{user}}$ denote the system prompt and user prompt at round $t$ respectively. $P_{\text{user}}^{(t)} = P_{\text{user}}^{(0)} \cup \mathcal{O}_i^{(t-1)}$, where $\mathcal{O}_i^{(t-1)}$ denotes the aggregated messages from neighbors of agent $a_i$.